 }

-To use our new base view page class, we modify our views to inherit from this new class.
+To use our new base view page class, we inherit from ViewPageBase<T> instead of ViewPage<T>.
 Creating a base view page class is generally a good idea, as it allows us to build in site-wide view helper methods, similar to creating a site-wide controller layer supertype.
 With our view now inheriting from ViewPageBase<T>, we can now use the Param property to build up parameter lists, shown in listing 10.10.

 Listing 10.10: Using the parameter builder in our view